elsqueegie/18-sem1-5329-first-assignment/results/experiment.md

 In order to ensure the results were as unbiased as possible, the dataset was randomly shuffled and split into 3 different buckets.
 40,000 shuffled rows became the training set, another 10,000 became a testing/monitoring set, and a final 10,000 were used for a validation set.
 This ensured that the model had no chance of overfitting to the training set, as well as ensuring honesty in the results by not hyper-parameter tuning to the test set.

 The model was trained via stochastic gradient descent with mini-batching, for 200,000 iterations or 5 Epochs of the training data.
-This took approximately 2 hours on a 2015 Macbook Pro.
+This took approximately 90 minutes on a linux desktop with a 2017 Intel Core i5 processor.
 Batch size was 200, and training rate was 1e-3.
 The network was initialised with 2 hidden layers, 500 nodes in each hidden layer, and ReLU activation.
 The results of the model are discussed below:

 3.1 Accuracy

-The model accuracy was high for a ten-class problem at 74.29% on the validation set.
-Naive guess would give a performance of 10%, so the model does 7.4 times better than random.
-The accuracy on the test set was XX.XX percent, and the accuracy on the training data was XX.XX percent.
+The model accuracy was high for a ten-class problem at 78.17% on the validation set.
+Naive guess would give a performance of 10%, so the model does 7.8 times better than random.
+The accuracy on the test set was 79.07%, and the accuracy on the training data was 78.91%.
 This indicates that the model was generalising well and that overfitting was not an issue.
+This demonstrates the regularization effectiveness of including dropout in the network.

 3.2 Extensive Analysis

 3.2.1 Confusion Matrix

 The confusion matrix is a powerful visualisation of model performance.
-The confusion matrix of the network's performance on the validation data suggests that the model struggles to recognise classes 6 and 4 - there are more incorrect predictions of data in these classes than correct ones.
+The confusion matrix of the network's performance on the validation data suggests that the model struggles to recognise class 6 - there are more incorrect predictions of data in this classes than correct ones.
 Most other classes, however, are predicted well and this reflects the high accuracy scores explored in the previous section.

 3.2.2 Precision, Recall and F-score